teamup-apps-for-good/fin-lit-quest/README.md

 ## Contact

-If you have any issues with running this application, or want to report a bug, please [create an issue](https://github.com/teamup-apps-for-good/fin-lit-quest/issues/new).
+If you have any issues with running this application, or want to provide any feedback, please [create an issue](https://github.com/teamup-apps-for-good/fin-lit-quest/issues/new).